FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_IFS/send_files_ifs.md

 This section describes how to send a group of files using a send command where there is one transfer per file.

-When defining the filename, you must put a &lt;file-symb> character (system-specific) before the FNAME parameter value. environments use the ‘#’ and ‘£’ symbols.
+When defining the filename, you must put a &lt;file-symb> character (system-specific) before the FNAME parameter value.
+Transfer CFT IBM i environments use the ‘#’ and ‘£’ symbols.

 Use one of the following commands to send a group of files using a generic name: